-In this guide, we’ll walk you through 9 simple steps that turn a blank screen into a bold, user-friendly website.
-No fluff — just the real steps the pros follow.
+In this article, we'll walk you through 9 simple steps that turn a blank screen into a bold, user-friendly website.

 Let's get started.